 Don't do it, don't think about it.
 Always assume it's a fake.

 Sadly, the banks are culpable here.
 They do sometimes call and request some personal details or passcodes, and this doesn't help matters.
-Yet we have to protect ourselves, and not rely on the banks.
+Yet we have to protect ourselves and not rely on the banks.
 Having said that, no bank should ever ask for your PIN.

 Even if you think the contact is genuine, while it's a hassle, just don't give them an answer.
-Instead, use what you already have stored as their correct phone number, website or postal address, and contact it back.
+Instead, use what you already have stored as their correct phone number, website or postal address, and contact them back.
 Then you can be sure you're dealing with the correct people.